mk-fg/urbus-map-enhanced/README.md

 Usage notes:
 --------------------

-* Update URLs on `$.getJSON` lines in `urbus_gps_map.coffee` (I'm using a local proxy URLs to cache API queries, to minimize the strain on the service).
+* Update urls on `$.getJSON` lines in `urbus_gps_map.coffee` (I'm using a local proxy urls to cache api queries, to minimize the strain on the service).
-* `fetch_thread_ids.py` script produces JSON-encoded list of thread ids, which doesn't seem to be available through API, and should be served for /proxy/urbus_route_threads URL in js (or maybe encoded there statically).
+* `fetch_thread_ids.py` script produces json-encoded list of thread ids, which doesn't seem to be available through api, and should be served for /proxy/urbus_route_threads url in js (or maybe encoded there statically).
-* Compile js with `coffee -c urbus_gps_map.coffee`.
+* Compile coffee to js with `coffee -c urbus_gps_map.coffee` on changes or change js directly.